 Tom Akin is the State Resource Conservationist with the USDA’s Natural Resources Conservation Service in Amherst, MA, since January 2015; from 2003 to 2015, Tom was the Conservation Agronomist for NRCS.
 From 1998 to 2003, Tom worked at the Arnold Arboretum in Jamaica Plain as the Assistant Superintendent and Internship Coordinator.
 Tom has also worked as an IPM Coordinator at Weston Nurseries, an Extension Educator with UMass Amherst, and as a Peace Corps Volunteer in the Central African Republic.
 Tom has a BA in English from St. Thomas University in St. Paul, MN and an MS in Plant and Soil Sciences from the University of Massachusetts in Amherst.
 Tom’s interests are community gardening, helping farmers and gardeners improve their soil’s health, good local beer, and an occasional round of golf.

-for Vice President: TIMOTHY RANDHIR (SNEC members since 1994)
+Vice President: TIMOTHY RANDHIR (SNEC member since 1994)

 Dr. Timothy O. Randhir is a Professor of Watershed Management and Water Quality with the Department of Environmental Conservation at University of Massachusetts.
 He received his Ph.D. from Purdue University in 1995 and did post-doctoral work there before joining UMass as a faculty in 1997.
 Timothy specializes in watershed management, climate change, water resources, ecological economics, dynamic systems modeling and optimization, GIS and spatial analysis, land use policy, common pool resource management, nonpoint source pollution, and natural resources policy.
 He serves as Editor of three international journals.
 Timothy is the author of a book on Watershed Management and has published more than 45 referred articles in leading journals including Water Resources Research, Ecological Modeling, Climatic Change, Journal of Hydrology, Forest Ecology and Management, Journal of Soil and Water Conservation, and Journal of American Water Resources Association.